awsdocs/aws-encryption-sdk-docs/doc_source/concepts.md

 **Note**
 *Wrapping key* refers to the keys in a keyring or master key provider\. *Master key* is typically associated with the `MasterKey` class that you instantiate when you use a master key provider\.

-The AWS Encryption SDK supports several commonly used wrapping keys, such as AWS Key Management Service \(AWS KMS\) symmetric [customer master keys](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#master_keys) \(CMKs\), raw AES\-GCM \(Advanced Encryption Standard/Galois Counter Mode\) keys, and raw RSA keys\.
+The AWS Encryption SDK supports several commonly used wrapping keys, such as AWS Key Management Service \(AWS KMS\) symmetric [AWS KMS keys](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#master_keys), raw AES\-GCM \(Advanced Encryption Standard/Galois Counter Mode\) keys, and raw RSA keys\.
 You can also extend or implement your own wrapping keys\.

 When you use envelope encryption, you need to protect your wrapping keys from unauthorized access\.
 You can do this in any of the following ways:
 + Use a web service designed for this purpose, such as [AWS Key Management Service \(AWS KMS\)](https://aws.amazon.com/kms/)\.